 Additional options that you can choose for most kits are application tools, epoxy primer, polyurethane clear coat, spiked shoes, and a U.V. additive.
 We listed their primary garage floor coating kits below.

-Standard Kit.
+Good Kit.
 This is their customary 9.7 mils single coat garage floor epoxy kit that they are famously known for.
 The kit includes your color choice of epoxy and enough color flakes for a light density application.

-This kit is a good value for those on a limited budget that want a good quality coating for the least amount of money.
+The Good kit is a good value for those on a limited budget that want a good quality coating for the least amount of money.

 In addition, Epoxy-Coat® has touch up kits available for purchase for their colored and clear epoxy.
 This is a great option to have available as many large vendors do not offer such kits for possible repairs later down the road.

 They also have available a concrete patch kit.
 This can be used for crack repairs, filling divots, pitting, spalling, and filling joints.

 Our experience has shown that the application tools most garage floor coating vendors supply rarely is enough to get the job done.
 Epoxy-Coat® is no different.
 It’s a good start, but you need more.